Talent wins games but teamwork wins championships.” -Michael Jordan

-The SEO/SEM specialist will provide recommendations and guidance for content strategies to increase organic traffic to your site.
+The SEO/SEM specialist will provide recommendations and guidance for content strategies to increase organic and paid traffic to your site.

 Website development would be included in a SEO/SEM Specialist’s duties.
-Even if a company outsources development, it’s helpful to know the basics in order to make small updates to your site.
+Even if a company outsources development, it’s helpful to know website design basics in order to make small updates to your site.

 8. Outside Expert (Architect)